Course modules

 Entry requirements

-These courses give a good technical training and education providing a vocational alternative to A Levels and the opportunity for successful students to progress to Higher Education or employment.
+These courses give a good technical training and education providing a vocational alternative to A Levels and the opportunity for successful students to progress to Higher Education.
 Students are normally aged 16 or over and the following requirements are needed:

 Advanced Level 3 Suite: